wtchoi/swifthand2/README.md

 List of devices attached
 01c0a1bcda138dd9	device
 ```
 , where "01c0a1bcda138dd9" is replaced with your device id.
 If you are using an emulator, you will see "emulator" instead of "device".
+If the device is connected to the computer for the first time, you will see *unauthorized* instead of *device* on the screen of your computer, and the device will show a pop up message asking for the USB-debugging permission.
+Please give the permission by touching *OK* button.
+An emulated device does not have this issue, because it allows USB-debugging by default.

 ### Step 4: Execution
 ###### Instrumentation